New Big Money Means Inovio Pharmaceuticals Inc. (INO) Investors Could Reap Benefit

 The top institutional shareholder in the company is Blackrock Inc. with over 14.24 million shares valued at $126.05 million.
 The investor’s holdings represent 6.86% of the INO Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 9.19 million shares valued at $81.29 million to account for 4.42% of the shares outstanding.
 The other top investors are State Street Corporation which holds 8.89 million shares representing 4.28% and valued at over $78.72 million, while Wasatch Advisors Inc holds 1.90% of the shares totaling 3.94 million with a market value of $34.86 million.

-Inovio Pharmaceuticals Inc. (NASDAQ: INO) is 18.64% higher on its value in year-to-date trading and has touched a low of $5.13 and a high of $33.79 in the current 52-week trading range.
+Inovio Pharmaceuticals Inc. (NASDAQ: INO) is 18.87% higher on its value in year-to-date trading and has touched a low of $6.10 and a high of $33.79 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The INO stock was last observed hovering at around $10.57 in the last trading session, with the day’s loss setting it -0.07% off its average median price target of $15.00 for the next 12 months.
-It is also 70.0% off the consensus price target high of $35.00 offered by 8 analysts, but current levels are -50.0% lower than the price target low of $7.00 for the same period.
+The INO stock was last observed hovering at around $10.47 in the last trading session, with the day’s gains setting it 0.05% off its average median price target of $15.00 for the next 12 months.
+It is also 69.94% off the consensus price target high of $35.00 offered by 8 analysts, but current levels are -50.29% lower than the price target low of $7.00 for the same period.

 Inovio Pharmaceuticals Inc. (INO) Analyst Forecasts